kath-ldn/tic-tac-toe/README.md

     * Added basic mobile responsiveness (not widely tested)
     * Added 'medium' setting

 The V3.0 unbeatable AI is still based on the FCC tutorial, but I re-wrote it to suit the rest of my gameplay, and to further research and practice recursion.
-It's probably not as slick as the FCC one, but I understand it and have worked through it and modified line-by-line - which feels more important!
+It's probably not as slick as the FCC one, but I understand it and have worked through it line-by-line - which feels more important!

 ### Live Demo